EB-2 stands for “employment-based immigration – second preference.”

 Requirements for the National Interest Waiver

-According to the Matter of Dhanasar decision from 2016, National Interest Waiver applicants much fulfill three requirements:
+According to the Matter of Dhanasar decision from 2016, National Interest Waiver applicants must fulfill three requirements:

 - Their proposed endeavor must have both substantial merit and national importance.